openzfs/zfs/contrib/dracut/README.dracut.markdown

 * `90-zfs.rules`: udev rules which trigger loading of the ZFS modules at boot.

-* `zfs-lib.sh`: Utility functions used by the other files.

 * `parse-zfs.sh`: Run early in the initramfs boot process to parse kernel command line and determine if ZFS is the active root filesystem.